rahull0328/Picklify/readme.md

 - **Add to Cart**: Users can add products to their shopping cart.
 - **Checkout**: Users can review their cart items before proceeding to payment.

-### 💳 Payment Gateway Integration
+### Invoice Generation
-- **Secure Payments**: Integration with a payment gateway for seamless online transactions.
+- **Smooth Checkouts**: xhtml2pdf module used for generation of pdfs.
-- **Order Summary**: Users receive a detailed order summary post-payment.
+- **Invoive Attachments**: Receive an invoice of the order placed on the provided email address for successful placement of orders.

 ### 🛠️ Load Testing
 - **Performance Testing**: Conduct load tests to ensure the application performs well under high traffic.